- Entry requirements: Related 2:1 degree (or equivalent)

-At Liverpool’s Department of Earth, Ocean and Ecological Sciences, we prioritise hands-on learning in advanced labs and through fieldwork.
-You’ll have access to top-notch resources and receive specialized training to become a confident, employable earth scientist with transferable skills valued by employers.
+At Liverpool’s Department of Geography and Planning, we prioritise hands-on learning in advanced labs and through fieldwork.
+You’ll have access to top-notch resources and receive specialized training to become a confident, employable environmental scientist with transferable skills valued by employers.

 From arrival to alumni, we’re with you all the way:

 The best elements of this master’s course are the breath of the subjects covered by the various modules and the variety of teaching techniques used, which contribute in making the learning process very stimulating.
 Indeed, you can learn about paleoenvironmental and paleoclimate analysis, modelling, environmental assessment and management, conservation and so much more, and classes can take place in an ordinary laboratory or lecture theatre or on a raft in the middle of a lake!